-How to Avoid Some Common Pitfalls
+How to Avoid Some Common Mistakes

-If you’ve been working on finding your own Red Thread, there are some common pitfalls that you need to watch out for.
+If you’ve been working on finding your own Red Thread, there are some common mistakes that you need to watch out for.
 In this episode, Tamsen goes through each step of the Red Thread— Goal, Problem, Idea, Change, and Action— and points out how to approach each one.

 - Goal: You need to make sure that you’re stating your audience’s goal, not your own.
 A question to ask yourself is, “If I were to say this Goal to my ideal audience member, would they say yes to it?”